yusupscopes/dockerize-node-sequelize-postgres/README.md

 # Migration

 For simplicity, I choose default postgres database called _postgres_, so all the table will be store in this database.
-Run this command to create the table:
+Run below command to create the table:
 `docker-compose run pivotapp npm run migrate`

 # Populate the Database